Those familiar with the typical Mexican Stereotypes know that the majority of them are made up and portray very little in the light of truth.

 It’s part of North America along with the USA, Canada, and a plethora of Caribbean nations.
 Just look how close to Jamaica it is for example.

-Central America is the tapering isthmus that sits between Colombia and Mexico.
-See this list of countries in Central America for a better idea of what to expect if you are interested in that specific region.
+Central America is the tapering isthmus that sits snuggly between Colombia and Mexico.
+Why not explore this list of Central American countries to better understand what each has to offer so you can travel prepared?

 4. All Mexican Food is spicy

-Mexican food has a reputation for being very spicy due to the Americanised cuisine celebrated across the world.
+Mexican food has a reputation for being very spicy due to the Americanised cuisine celebrated across the world, but authentic flavors are much milder.

-Mexican food has a wide range of spices and flavors, and while many spices are used for cooking, not all are spicy.
+Mexican food has a wide range of spices and flavors, and while many spices are used for cooking, not all are spicy, so don’t fear trying dishes.

 The subtlety of true Mexican cooking is what makes it so unique and beloved.
-Chilies are indigenous to Mexico and their use dates back hundreds and even thousands of years.
+Chilies are indigenous to Mexico and their use dates back hundreds and even thousands of years, making each dish a cultural story.

-If you don’t know what Chicharron is then why don’t you give it a try?
-Or, at least read up about it put yourself in a position to become more interested in the Mexican food culture.
+If you don’t know what Chicharron is, then why not give it a try?
+Or, at least read up about it so you can put yourself in a position to be more interested in the diverse Mexican food culture and expand your culinary knowledge.

 5. Mexicans don’t speak English

 It mostly depends on where and who you meet when you visit.
-You’ll most likely find English speakers in tourist-heavy areas such as the Yucatan Peninsula and Tijuana.
+You’ll most likely find English speakers in tourist-heavy areas such as the Yucatan Peninsula and Tijuana, making communication less of a challenge.

 Otherwise, it’d be best to practice Spanish before setting off.
 Tourists may find their journey filled with English-speaking interactions.

 However, some might struggle in the inner cities and desolate rural spots.
-This is one of the main reasons why learning foreign languages is indispensable.
+This is one of the main reasons why learning foreign languages, is indispensable for countries such as Mexico to connect with locals better.

 6. Mexico is a desert

 Would you class New Mexico as one big desert?
-Would you class Africa as a continent made up of just deserts?
+Or, Africa as a continent made up of just deserts?
+This is a clear example of misconception!

-These are just uneducated statements that don’t take into account the many geological facets of the Mexican landscape.
+These are just uneducated statements that don’t take into account the many geological facets of the Mexican landscape, which is diverse and varied.

 Mexico looks different from place to place.
-In many cases, the unseasoned traveler may even suffer from a bout of culture shock after returning home from a visit to Mexico.
+In many cases, the unseasoned traveler may even suffer from a bout of culture shock after returning home from a visit to Mexico, that’s what happened to me after my first trip.

 Imagine visiting somewhere like Tulum Ruins and thinking it’s a desert!
-In contrast, you’re presented with lush green jungles on the east coast overlooking the Caribbean sea.
+In contrast, you’re presented with lush green jungles on the east coast overlooking the Caribbean sea, a true contrast to assumptions made.

 7. Mexican Cities are Polluted

-There is some truth to this claim, but it would be folly to assume that every single city in the country is polluted.
+There is some truth to this claim, but it would be folly to assume that every city in the country is polluted, so don’t judge based on stereotypes alone.

 Mexico City, Guadalajara, and Ciudad Juarez are the most polluted, with Mexico City’s air quality being some of the worst in the world.

-According to the World Health Organization (WHO), Mexico City’s air averages 179 mg per cubic meter of suspended particulates, well above the WHO 90 mg maximum recommendation.
+According to the World Health Organization (WHO), Mexico City’s air averages 179 mg per cubic meter of suspended particulates, which in fact is well above the WHO 90 mg maximum recommendation.

 That being said, there are spots on both coasts that have some of the best air quality in the world due to the flora and fauna.